 That wit is part of what helped her 20-year career as contributor to The New Yorker.
 She has also written for the Paris Review and Rolling Stone.

 Kincaid's previous books have garnered wide acclaim.
 Her last novel, The Autobiography of My Mother, was a finalist for the Pen/Faulkner award.

 Annie John and A Small Place, two novels about everyday life in Antigua, have also won awards and critical praise.
-But at the reading last night, Kincaid downplayed theacclaim she has received.
+But at the

 "All my novels are slim volumes," Kinkaid said."Somewhere along the line I lost interest in whatI'm writing.
 I think after 200 pages you'd loseinterest, too."

 "Often I feel that I can't write and I don'tknow how to write and I shouldn't write, so Iwrite anyway," she said.

 The audience was greatly entertained by Kincaidherself and moved by the reading.